Kent State shootings: Sunday, May 3

 During a press conference at the Kent firehouse, an emotional Governor Rhodes pounded on the desk, which can be heard in the recording of his speech.
 He called the student protesters un-American, referring to them as revolutionaries set on destroying higher education in Ohio.

 We've seen here at the city of Kent especially, probably the most vicious form of campus-oriented violence yet perpetrated by dissident groups... they make definite plans of burning, destroying, and throwing rocks at police and at the National Guard and the Highway Patrol. ...this is when we're going to use every part of the law enforcement agency of Ohio to drive them out of Kent.
 We are going to eradicate the problem.
 We're not going to treat the symptoms. ...and these people just move from one campus to the other and terrorize the community.
 They're worse than the brown shirts and the communist element and also the night riders and the vigilantes.
 They're the worst type of people that we harbor in America.
 Now I want to say this.
 They are not going to take over [the] campus.
 I think that we're up against the strongest, well-trained, militant, revolutionary group that has ever assembled in America.

 Rhodes also claimed he would obtain a court order declaring a state of emergency that would ban further demonstrations and gave the impression that a situation akin to martial law had been declared; however, he never attempted to obtain such an order.

 During the day, some students came to downtown Kent to help with clean-up efforts after the rioting, actions which were met with mixed reactions from local business people.
 Mayor Satrom, under pressure from frightened citizens, ordered a curfew until further notice.

-Around 8 p.m., another rally was held on the campus Commons.
-By 8:45 p.m., the Guardsmen used tear gas to disperse the crowd, and the students reassembled at the intersection of Lincoln and Main, holding a sit-in with the hopes of gaining a meeting with Mayor Satrom and University President Robert White.
-At 11:00 p.m., the Guard announced that a curfew had gone into effect and began forcing the students back to their dorms.
+Around 8 pm, another rally was held on the campus Commons.
+By 8:45 pm, the Guardsmen used tear gas to disperse the crowd, and the students reassembled at the intersection of Lincoln and Main, holding a sit-in with the hopes of gaining a meeting with Mayor Satrom and University President Robert White.
+At 11:00 pm, the Guard announced that a curfew had gone into effect and began forcing the students back to their dorms.
 A few students were bayoneted by Guardsmen.